hashicorp/terraform-website/content/source/docs/enterprise/preflight-installer.html.md

 Install the software on a Linux instance of your choosing.
 You will start and manage this instance like any other server.

-The Terraform Enterprise Installer currently supports the following operating systems:
+The Terraform Enterprise installer currently supports the following operating systems:

 * Debian 7.7+